February 15, 2026

 - Sunflower oil

-If the E471 is from these sources, it is 100% Halal.
+If the E471 is extracted from these plant sources, it is 100% Halal.

-2. Animal Sources (Mushbooh/Haram) ⚠️
+2. Animal Sources (Haram / Mushbooh) ⚠️

 How to Check the Label (The 3 Rules)

-Rule 1: Look for “(Vegetable)”
+Rule 1: Look for “(Vegetable Origin)”

 Emulsifier: E471 (from Vegetable Origin) Mono- and diglycerides of fatty acids (Rapeseed)

-If you see this, you are safe.
+If you see this, the product is Halal.

 Rule 2: Look for the “Vegetarian” Logo